rfwlab/rfw/docs/articles/guide/debugging.md

 # Debugging

-RFW provides a development overlay to inspect the component tree and view console logs.
+rfw provides a development overlay to inspect the component tree and view console logs.
 Start the development server with the `--debug` flag to automatically inject the overlay into served pages.